×

 Expats, digital nomads and retirees living in Jamaica responded:

 "Personally, I would rather live in Kingston rather than in a beach area.
 Actually, even though Jamaicans say "Kingston" the middle class areas are really in St. Andrew, a suburb of Kingston.
 With the new-ish highway, you can get to a good beach in 2 hours or so and you'll have many more amenities in Kingston than in some of the beach areas.
 And when you live in a place, these become more important than going to a beach every day (IMO).
 However, there's a lot of traffic in Kingston, but since you don't have to be rushing to an office for 9 am, this may not be a big concern.
 Everyone will have differing opinions on this so on your next visit, maybe sample a few airbnbs in different parts of the island to get a feel for it.
 I would take a week or two to do this, if you can.
-Kingston is very different from say Mandeville or Montego Bay or Ocho Rios," remarked one expat in Kingston.
+Kingston is very different from say Mandeville or Montego Bay or Ocho Rios," explained one expat living in Kingston.

 View More Answers